Sorry, you need to enable JavaScript to visit this website.

 Tackling societal challenges

-NGO Mondo has been involved in sending European Union volunteers to different countries; starting from 2023 the volunteers are being sent through the EU Solidarity Corps.
+NGO Mondo has been involved in sending European Union volunteers to different countries; and starting from 2023 the volunteers are being sent through the EU Solidarity Corps.